swiftlang/swift-evolution/proposals/NNNN-isolated-default-values.md

 1. To be isolated to an actor instance, a closure must either have its own (explicit) isolated parameter or capture an isolated parameter from its enclosing context.
 2. Closure literals in default arguments cannot capture values.

+#### Restrictions

+* If a function or type itself has actor isolation, the required isolation of its default value expressions must share the same actor isolation.
+For example, a `@MainActor`-isolated function cannot have a default argument that is isolated to `@AnotherActor`.
+Note that it's always okay to mix isolated default values with `nonisolated` default values.
+* If a function or type is `nonisolated`, then the required isolation of its default value expressions must be `nonisolated`.

 ### Enforcing default value isolation requirements

 #### Default argument values

 Isolation requirements for default argument expressions are enforced at the caller.
-If the caller is not in the required isolation domain, the default argument cannot be used and the argument must be specified explicitly.
+If the caller is not in the required isolation domain, the default arguments must be evaluated asynchronously and explicitly  marked with `await`.
 For example:

 ```swift
 @MainActor func requiresMainActor() -> Int { ... }